 - Move aimlessly around - In kinematic wander behavior, we perturbed the direction by a random amount.
-This makes the rotation of the character erratic and twitching. - add an extra layer, making the orientation of the character indirectly reliant on the random number generator. - circle with randomly jumping target in front of character + Face - target will twitch on the circle, but the character's orientation will change smoothly.
+This makes the rotation of the character erratic and twitching. - add an extra layer, making the orientation of the character indirectly reliant on the random number generator. - circle around the character on which the target is constrained + Seek - or circle around the target + face - or target + Look Where You're Going - target will twitch on the circle, but the character's orientation will change smoothly.